This page aggregates short notes for applications that do not need separate pages.

 Fedora does not provide a package for EpubCheck.
 Instead, install it by downloading and unpacking a Zip archive.
 First, get the Zip file:

-Next, unpack the Zip file to the directory of your choosing; something like this, for example:
+Next, unpack the Zip file to the directory of your choosing; something like this, for example (as root):

 To enable Java applets from a browser: